svimanet/chatbot/README.md

 #### 2. Navigate inside of the newly downloaded directory

-#### 3. Optional: configure config.json to a server other than default settings
+#### 3. Optional: configure config.json to settings other than default

 #### 4. Build Docker image: